 The type of care required will depend on the need of each child or young person.
 Care options include:

-- Immediate care: being available 24-hours a day for a child in crisis
+- Emergency care: being available 24-hours a day for a child in crisis

-- Part-time / Respite care: short stays that provide parents or foster carers with a much needed break
+- Respite care: short stays that provide parents or foster carers with a much needed break

-- Restoration/Short term care: providing care for a period of time while working with families for the safe return of the child to their family
+- Short term care: providing care for a period of time while working with families for the safe return of the child to their family

 - Kinship care: caring for a child that is related to you